Stephen Kaminski: Bishop

 as suffragan bishop for those Polish priests and parishes which accepted Vilatte's doctrinal reforms.
 He received $100 in cash from Kaminski and promissory notes for a few hundred dollars more.

 Kaminski threatened to take Grafton to court after Grafton publicly criticized him.

 "Notices were sent out," according to Anson, that stated both Cardinal James Gibbons of Baltimore and Archbishop Sebastiano Martinelli, the apostolic delegate to the United States, "would assist at the ceremony.
 It is hardly necessary to add that neither of these prelates put in an appearance."

 Vilatte arrived in Buffalo on March 21, 1898, and consecrated Kaminski.
 However, the new bishop fled the United States to Canada because of creditors.
 He was excommunicated by Rome and he abandoned Vilatte.

-Kaminski's consecration met with an immediate response from the Holy See.
-On September 9, 1898, Pope Leo XIII condemned the ceremony and took Kaminski's.
+Kaminski's consecration met with an immediate response from the Holy See when Pope Leo XIII condemned the ceremony and excommunicated Kaminski.
+The anathema was read out in Catholic churches on October 17, 1898.

 Kaminski was consecrated after the 1889 establishment of the UU and its IBC, "the orders of episcopi vagantes in general, and specifically those of [...]
 Kaminski, [...] and of all those consecrated by them, are not recognized, and all connections with these persons is formally denied" by the IBC.

 On September 9, 1898, Vilatte was excommunicated by the Syriac Orthodox Patriarch of Antioch, Ignatius Peter IV, for consecrating Kaminski in a way contrary to the canon law of the Syriac Orthodox Church of Antioch.
 Anson wrote that in his agreement with Alvarez, Vilatte acknowledged that if he "deviated from their Canons and Rules, he would be subject to dismissal from the dignity of Metropolitan."
 Bishops were consecrated by Vilatte "without authority" from the Patriarch of the Syriac Orthodox Church of Antioch, who "therefore does not recognize such consecrations or their derivative consecrations and ordinations."

 For both Kaminski and Kozlowski, according to Kubiak, "their movements became isolated in the Polonia community, not so much because of the propaganda of the RCC, but rather because of the public opinion negative assessment of the associations of Polonia toward the dissenters."
 Kubiak wrote: